Milwaukee is the center of the Milwaukee-Waukesha-West Allis Metropolitan Statistical Area with a population of 1.57 million.

 The Milwaukee metropolitan area is home to approximately 1.57 million people in 2016.
-30% of the entire state's population lives in the 5-country metropolitan area, with 10% of Wisconsin's population within the Milwaukee city limits.
+30% of the entire state's population lives in the 5-country metro area, with 10% of Wisconsin's population within the Milwaukee city limits.

-38.3% of Milwaukee's population reports having African American ancestry, while 21% claim German ancestry.
+38.3% of Milwaukee's population reports having African American ancestry, while 21% claim German descent.
 Other common ancestry groups in the city include Polish (8.8%), Irish (6.5%), Italian (3.6%) and English (2.8%).

 The city of Milwaukee seems diverse, but the picture changes when you look at the county as a whole.
-Milwaukee County's population is 55% white, and the county's African American population is 27%.
+Milwaukee County's population is 55% white, and the county's African American community is 27%.
 Only about 8% of the county's African American population lives outside the city limits.

 Current State of Milwaukee

 Milwaukee currently ranks 4th among major cities in the US in terms of children living in poverty at 43%.
 Milwaukee's unemployment rate is the same as the national average, and its jobs market does show signs of stability and even improvement.
 The city has also started to attract college graduates, 80% of whom moved to Milwaukee because they got a job.
-Revitalization efforts in the downtown area have been used to attract residents to the area and encourage growth and development.
+Revitalization efforts in the downtown area have been used to attract residents to the city and encourage growth and development.

 Milwaukee Population Growth